What is a Carbon Footprint Anyway?

 "Whoa.
 Can I calculate my own carbon footprint?"

 Yes you can!
-Although it’s no easy task, you can use a carbon footprint calculator to help on your endeavour.
-These calculators give you a rough estimate of your carbon footprint based on the size of your household, the types of appliances you have, the type of vehicle you have, how much you drive, what you eat, and even how much you recycle.
+Although it’s no easy task, Carbon Footprint Calculator These calculators give you a rough estimate of your carbon footprint based on the size of your household, the types of appliances you have, the type of vehicle you have, how much you drive, what you eat, and even how much you recycle.

 "This is...scary.
 How can I reduce my carbon footprint?"

-The only way to reduce your carbon footprint is to be aware of it in the first place and to understand which of your actions are making a bigger impact.
-For example, you could drive more efficient vehicles or just take public transportation, you can use energy-efficient appliances, you could insulate your house so that it requires less heating or air-conditioning, consume local food (or food that requires less transportation to get to your hands), you could go vegan (meat has a higher carbon footprint than fruits and vegetables), the opportunities are endless!
+How to Wash Bed Sheets For example, you could drive more efficient vehicles or just take public transportation, you can use energy-efficient appliances, you could insulate your house so that it requires less heating or air-conditioning, consume local food (or food that requires less transportation to get to your hands), you could go vegan (meat has a higher carbon footprint than fruits and vegetables), the opportunities are endless!
 But the first step is recognizing that you can do more, and just by reading up on this important subject you are doing that.